-- Private key alias.
-Specify the alias for the certificate, such as ad-pwd-plugin-localhost.
-The password sync plugin sends the alias when communicating with IDM, which uses the alias to retrieve the corresponding private key in IDM's keystore. - Password to open certificate file.
+- Password to open certificate file.
 Specify the password to access the PFX keystore file, such as changeit, from the previous example. - Select encryption standard.
 Specify the encryption standard that will be used when encrypting the password value (AES-128, AES-192, or AES-256).

-If you select an encryption key type greater than AES-128, you must install the Unlimited JCE Policy for your JRE, on the machine on which the password sync plugin is installed.
+If you are using Oracle JDK 8 and you select an encryption key type greater than AES-128, you must install the Unlimited JCE Policy, on the machine on which the password sync plugin is installed.
 To install the unlimited JCE Policy, follow these steps: